-If you're an eligible Aboriginal or Torres Strait Islander (ATSI) student, you do not pay fees for your training under Smart and Skilled.
+If you are an eligible Aboriginal or Torres Strait Islander student, you do not pay fees for your training under Smart and Skilled.

-If you're an eligible student who receives an Australian Government welfare benefit, you can qualify for a concession fee when you enrol in a Smart and Skilled course.
-View Smart and Skilled training for welfare recipients.
+If you are an eligible student who receives a Commonwealth Government benefit, you can qualify for a concession fee when you enrol in a Smart and Skilled course.
+View Smart and Skilled training for benefit recipients.

-If you're an asylum seeker or refugee, you may be eligible for fee-free training under Smart and Skilled.
+If you are an asylum seeker or refugee and undertaking a Smart and Skilled course (Cert I to Cert IV), you may be eligible for fee-free training under Smart and Skilled.

-If you want extra support with your reading, writing or numeracy, you can enrol in a low-fee Smart and Skilled foundation skills course.
-View Smart and Skilled training for people who want extra learning support.
+If you want this extra support view Smart and Skilled training for people who want extra learning support.